Dai-dirk/APIR-DSP/APIR-DSP_Verilog/readme.txt

-This is the Verilog file for the APIR-DSP，the detailed architecture can be referred to in the paper of PIR-DSP (FCCM'19), APIR-DSP (FPT'21), and the Xilinx UG579-Ultrascale-dsp.pdf.
+Here are the Verilog files for the APIR-DSP，the detailed architecture can be referred to in the paper of PIR-DSP (FCCM'19), APIR-DSP (FPT'21), and the Xilinx UG579-Ultrascale-dsp.pdf.